 It’s the first time your guests and traditionally your husband-to-be will see you in your wedding dress.
 The last thing you want is to rush down the aisle, even if you want to.

-I gather a few tips for working down the aisle with confidence and ensure your get the best photographs of that precious time.
+I gather a few tips for working down the aisle with confidence and ensuring you get the best photographs of that precious time.

 Before the day.

 Practice walking in your dress and in the shoes you are going to wear.
-If the ceremony is taking place on the beach, make sure you practice walking on sand, as heels can be challenging on the sand. it's definitely worth practising how you will sit down, stand, and go upstairs in your wedding dress.
+If the ceremony is taking place on the beach, make sure you practice walking on the sand, as heels can be challenging on the sand. it's definitely worth practising how you will sit down, stand, and go upstairs in your wedding dress.

 Be sure to practice your walk in time with the music you plan to have played on the big day.
 Bridesmaids should practice too, most will be nervous as well.
 So tell them to take their time but most importantly, leave a nice big gap between each other.
 If they rush up and walk too close to each other it can be really difficult to get a clear shot of them.